DeepakVats123/Super-Mart-FullStack/README.md

 # Super-Mart-FullStack
-A Full Stack Web App using Node.js, Express.js &amp; MongoDB to create Backend &amp; Next.js to create Frontend.
+A Full Stack E-Commerce Web App using Node.js, Express.js &amp; MongoDB to create Backend &amp; Next.js to create Frontend.

 # Deployed link of the project